-Researchers at Oregon State University have developed a simple, inexpensive set of tools to help market managers and organizers assess a market's performance.
-The publication Tools for Rapid Market Assessment (PDF), by Larry Lev, Linda Brewer, and Garry Stephenson, outlines the procedures for conducting attendance counts, facilitating customer surveys and using a team of external market reviewers to make observations about a number of the market's attributes.
+Researchers at Oregon State University have developed a simple, inexpensive set of tools to help market managers and organizers assess a market’s performance.
+The publication Tools for Rapid Market Assessment , by Larry Lev, Linda Brewer and Garry Stephenson, outlines the procedures for conducting attendance counts, facilitating customer surveys, and using a team of external market reviewers to make observations about some of the market’s attributes.

 How do we manage the day-to-day operations of the market?

 In large part, the daily operations of your farmers market will be dictated by your rules and regulations.
 However, the market manager is usually given the authority to interpret and enforce the rules and regulations and handle the day-to-day concerns of the market.
-In The New Farmers Market, Vance Corum, Marcie Rosenzwieg and Eric Gibson discuss a number of managerial tasks that may need to be addressed.
-On the actual day of the market, these tasks include the following:
+The New Farmers’ Market, by Vance Corum, Marcie Rosenzwieg and Eric Gibson, discusses several managerial tasks that may need to be addressed.
+On the actual day of the market, these are some of those tasks: